Pier 21: A Halifax Waterfront Gem

 Discover Canada’s Immigration Past, Present and Future

 Our differences as Canadians are what give our nation its strength.
-This is a country with a complex immigration history that continues to be shaped today.
+This country has a complex immigration history that continues to be shaped today.
 No matter where we came from, or how long we’ve called Canada home, we’re all touched by immigration.
 There is nowhere better to discover Canada’s fascinating immigration past, present and future than at the Canadian Museum of Immigration at Pier 21.
 Located right on Halifax, Nova Scotia’s historic waterfront.

 The idea for this blog article was suggested to us by the museum’s communications manager.